kimdurante/gis-workshop-waml-template/index.md

 ---
 # Overview

-These guidelines outline operations for the management of geospatial data and metadata in the Stanford Digital Repository (SDR), the Stanford Spatial Data Infrastructure (SSDI), and EarthWorks (GeoBlacklight).
+These guidelines outline curation processes for geospatial data and metadata in the Stanford Digital Repository (SDR), the Stanford Spatial Data Infrastructure (SSDI), and EarthWorks.

+## Geospatial Data

+Geospatial data is any type of data that directly or indirectly references a specific geographical area or location.
+Geospatial technology collects and analyzes the geospatial data.
+Geospatial data exists in either one of two formats, vector or raster.

+### Vector data

+Vector data are datasets with explicit coordinates and are represented as points, lines, or polygon features.
+SExamples of vector data are addresses (points), roads (lines), parcels (polygons).
+Shapefiles, GeoJSON.

+### Raster data

+Rasters, or coverages, are images whose edges have been given a geographic location.
+Examples of raster data are georeferenced maps or satellite images.
+TIFFs, ArcGRID, DEMs.

-## GIS Data Formats
+## Stanford Spatial Data Infrastructure

+The focus of the Stanford Spatial Data Infrastructure (SSDI) is discoverability and dissemination of geospatial data.
+SSDI componenets are SDR, GeoServer, and EarthWorks.

 The following file formats are stored in SDR with both ISO and MODS metadata.
 These files are delivered through GeoServer: